Doing Business in Israel 2021

 Israel’s tax treaties sometimes grant an income tax exemption for employees resident in those countries but working in Israel.

-A business must register for Israeli tax purposes immediately the business activity starts, even before revenues are expected.
+A business must register for Israeli tax purposes immediately the business activity starts.
 If you wait until after the year-end, you will probably be fined.

 You start with the VAT registration.
 In Israel, you cannot legally bill your customers until you are registered for VAT purposes.
 And you can’t do that without first opening a business bank account, and providing a cancelled check and a copy of your premises’ lease or purchase agreement.
 The VAT Authority insists on at least one Israeli resident director or fiscal representative in the case of a company.